NewsletterAiDev/ms-newsletter/README.md

 ## **Application Overview**

-This is the core backend for the Newsletter AI, an application that generates newsletters automatically based on the users data and business using AI.
+Newsletter AI is an application that automatically generates newsletters using artificial intelligence to personalize the content based on user data and business information.
+The platform analyzes customer preferences, behaviors, and interests, creating relevant and targeted newsletters that help increase engagement and retention.
+With Newsletter AI, companies can optimize their marketing campaigns, save time, and offer more personalized and effective content to their customers.

 ## **Architecture Overview**